CAREC in the Kyrgyz Republic

 As a key node in an international land–transport network that is improving livelihoods across the vast Central Asian region, and as a founding member of the CAREC partnership, the Kyrgyz Republic is working to promote shared solutions to the problems posed by barriers to growth and connectivity.
 It also aims to put Central Asia at the heart of Eurasia’s trade and commerce as global markets increasingly integrate.

-As of December 2017, CAREC has invested more than $1.36 billion for 27 projects in the Kyrgyz Republic.
+As of 2021, CAREC has invested more than $2.06 billion in the Kyrgyz Republic.
 These projects have helped improve transport, trade, and energy infrastructure and policies, based on the premise that better connections are key to unlocking Central Asia’s vast resources and human potential.

 Among these are large investment projects in infrastructure—such as the rehabilitation of major roads and the construction of new power grids—that are expected to help invigorate the economy.
 Many other projects with a regional dimension, including additional power grids and hydropower plants, are in negotiations as of 2013.